ankrutik/notes/aws/solutions_arch_cert/notes.md

 Migrating or encrypting non-encrypted EBS volumes will need them to be converted to AMI before they can be re-launched.

-EBS volumes can be detached while instance is running only if the volume is not the root volume of that EC2 instance.
+EBS volumes can be **detached while instance is running only if the volume is not the root volume** of that EC2 instance.

 You can add multiple volumes to an EC2 instance and then create your own RAID 5/RAID 10/RAID 0 configurations using those volumes.

 You can control whether an EBS root volume is deleted when its associated instance is terminated.
 The default delete-on-termination behaviour depends on whether the volume is a root volume, or an  additional volume.
 By default, the DeleteOnTermination attribute for root volumes is set to 'true.'
 However, this attribute may be changed at launch by using either the AWS Console or the command line.
 For an  instance that is already running, the DeleteOnTermination attribute must be changed using the CLI.

+Use SSDs for fast random access; expensive.

+Use HDD for sequential access, cheaper.

 ### General Purpose (SSD) - gp2